Smart money habits will help you reach your financial goals, with patience.

-Employers take the money out right when you’re paid.
+Employers take the money out when you’re paid.
 The contribution lowers your taxable income and may be partially matched by your employer.
-Then optimize your 401(k) to maximize long-term returns.

-These plans also satisfy the second part which is to invest often because the contributions occur every time you get paid.
+These plans also satisfy the second part — to invest often because the contributions occur every time you get paid.

-Once you’re maxed out retirement accounts, then use taxable accounts for any monthly surplus.
+Once you’ve maxed out retirement accounts, then use taxable accounts for any monthly surplus.

-Though taxable, the income the investments produce provides real cash flow you can reinvest and will eventually fund your early retirement.
+Though taxable, the income I receive from stocks and real estate crowdfunding accounts provides real cash flow that can be reinvested and eventually support my early retirement.

 Always be investing.

-It’s easy to pay little attention to fees, and over the short-term, they’re barely noticeable.
-But over long periods of time, fees can cost you hundreds of thousands of dollars (for real).
+It’s easy to pay little attention to fees, and over the short term, they’re barely noticeable.
+But over long periods, fees can cost you hundreds of thousands of dollars (for real).